Five Things Every Retail Startup Should Know

 To us, there is no client quite so invigorating as the retail entrepreneur who has a big idea and grand ambitions.
 When we sit down with these driven and energetic startup visionaries, we feel their passion.
 We also feel a sense of responsibility.

 Many of these young brands come to Medallion Retail thinking all they need is a quick sign or a “cool, revolving display, like the one I saw in that boutique in Soho.”
 It’s reality check time.
 Our job at this point is to maintain the passion level while giving our new client the cold, hard facts about creating and building a retail business.

 We function as an external marketing department, helping our client build a plan; an objective-driven, budget-respecting, growth-oriented, contingency filled document that serves as a roadmap to retail success.
 Practical, actionable, focused but fluid, this plan always features what we have come to call The Retail Realities of the Startup.

-Some start-up retailers come to us with big ideas about endcaps and four-way displays.
+Fit in.
+Literally.
+Some startup retailers come to us with big ideas about endcaps and four-way displays.
 We counsel them to think a little smaller.
 The reality is that new, untried products often receive less-than-perfect shelf and counter placement (and those primo spaces can be expensive).
-We help our start-ups make the most of their allotted space by being creative with fixture flexibility, product display, non-traditional material usage and unexpected design touches.
+We help our startups make the most of their allotted space by being creative with fixture flexibility, product display, non-traditional material usage and unexpected design touches.
 The result is small space, big impact.